Last updated on October 15th, 2021 at 05:14 pm

 Thryve has a number of doctors and Ph.D.’s as advisors, and is using microbiome genetic testing to create personalized gut-health dietary supplements and probiotics.
 The company identifies the bacteria in a sample by analyzing the RNA, which is an inexpensive and common way to do microbiome testing.
-Thryve claims that their supplements are better able to survive/make it through the challenging environment in your digestive tract and successfully be activated, although it’s hard for us to verify this.
+Thryve claims that their supplements are better able to survive through the challenging environment in your digestive tract and activate successfully, although it’s hard for us to verify this given how differently everyone’s digestive tract can be.
 And, like Viome, it’s important to remember that the dietary supplements offered by Thryve are not regulated or approved by the FDA.

 What’s the difference between a gut microbiome test and a food sensitivity test?

 It can be hard to figure out the right assessment to take with so many options available.
 You might wonder whether to take a gut microbiome test or a food sensitivity test.
 What’s the difference?